 - Click here for the trust constitution terms of authorisation and NHS provider licence

-For more information on the elections click here.Notice of Election Could you be our next governor?
+For more information on the elections click here.Notice of Elections September 2017 Could you be our next Governor

 The role of the Council of Governors